-SDK (Software Development Kit) is a set of tools developers use to create apps.
-SDKs enables to boost development time adding different features to the app and porting the source code onto the desired web and/or mobile platform.
-There are dozens of AR SDKs available to start app development.
-Developers choose an AR development platform based on the aim of the future app (commerce, gaming, demo etc.) and the feature list the app will have.
-The main criteria selection include:
+SDK (Software Development Kit) or devkit is a set of tools developers use to create apps.
+SDKs boost development time by adding various features to the app and porting the source code onto the desired web and/or mobile platform.

-- License type – free SDKs free versions of commercial SDKs usually have more limited number of features or limits on their usage.
+- License type – free SDK or free versions of commercial SDKs usually have a limited number of features or limits on the usage of these features.

 - Programming language – Java, C++ or C#.
-All else being equal, the development team well choose the language they have already mastered.
+All else being equal, the development team chooses the language they have already mastered.

-- Supported platforms – this is also crucial.
-Does your app target smart glasses, Windows mobile or iPhone X. The development platform must reflect it.
+- Supported platforms – this is crucial.
+Does your app target smart glasses like HoloLens or DreamGlass, Android or iPhone X?
+The development platform must reflect this.

 Designed to create AR applications for mobile devices, Vuforia’s Augmented Reality SDK uses computer vision technology to identify and track image targets and basic 3D objects in real time.
-Compatible with Android, iOS, UWP and Unity Editor platforms, one of Vuforia’s primary benefits is its simple setup procedure that makes it easy to create a development environment, install the correct SDK version and build an application.
-The basic version of Vuforia is free, although it includes Vuforia watermarks and a minimum set of tools.
-Developers get more features when applying for a paid plan.
-Using images such as cubes, cuboids or cylinders as targets, Vuforia closely mimics 3D tracking.
-Increasing the number of tracking methods, however, would tend to make Vuforia a more competitive player.
+Vuforia is compatible with Android, iOS, UWP and Unity Editor platforms.
+One of Vuforia’s primary benefits is its simple setup procedure.
+This makes it easy to create a development environment, install the correct SDK version and build an application.
+The basic, free version of Vuforia includes Vuforia watermarks and a minimum set of tools.
+Included with Vuforia’s paid plans are features like advanced camera, enhanced support and more.
+Using images, such as cubes, cuboids or cylinders as targets, Vuforia closely mimics 3D tracking.
+By increasing the number of tracking methods, Vuforia might become a more competitive player for the top spot.

-Kudan utilizes its proprietary SLAM (Simultaneous Localization and Mapping) technology to concurrently localize a sensor in relation to its surroundings, while at the same time mapping a 3D structure of the surrounding area.
-Kudan has licensed SLAM to outside development partners in several emerging technologies, including drones, robotics and self-driving cars.
+Kudan uses its proprietary SLAM (Simultaneous Localization and Mapping) technology to concurrently localize a sensor in relation to its surroundings while mapping a 3D structure of the surrounding area.
+Kudan has licensed SLAM to outside development partners in several emerging technologies including drones, robotics and self-driving cars.
 SLAM can be used with any camera or sensor, and its tracking accuracy on smartphone cameras is accurate down to millimeters.
-The high speed / low consumption system uses less than 5% of a mobile device’s CPU, and will continue to function under extreme lighting conditions.
-Kudan offers developers a free version for testing, although a production license costs £1,000 per application per year.
+The high-speed / low-consumption system uses less than 5% of a mobile device’s CPU and continues to function under extreme lighting conditions.
+Kudan offers developers a free version for testing.
+A production license costs £1,000 per application per year.

 Contact our AR development team to discuss your project

-Maxst specializes in providing AR software solutions to a variety of industries, including fashion, publication, travel & leisure and advertising.
-The company launched their first Augmented Reality SDK in South Korea, and later created and introduced the AR Virtual Fitting System that lets shoppers try on clothing and apparel before making a purchase.
+Maxst specializes in providing AR software solutions for a variety of industries including fashion, publication, travel & leisure, and advertising.
+The company launched their first Augmented Reality SDK in South Korea.
+Later it created and introduced the AR Virtual Fitting System which gave shoppers an opportunity to try on clothing and apparel before making a purchase.
 Other Maxst products and services include image processing, Augmented Reality tours and AR games.
-Maxst, however, doesn’t offer Geolocation, Cloud recognition or SLAM support.
+Downside: Maxst, doesn’t offer Geolocation, Cloud recognition or SLAM support.

-ARCore is tech giant Google’s SDK for creating Augmented Reality applications intended to compete with Apple’s ARKit.
-ARCore replaces Google’s recently discontinued Tango tool kit, which was originally meant to develop AR applications on special hardware equipped with depth-measuring sensors.
+ARCore is tech giant Google’s framework for creating Augmented Reality applications intended to compete with Apple’s ARKit.
+ARCore replaces Google’s recently discontinued Tango tool kit which was originally meant to develop AR applications on special hardware equipped with depth-measuring sensors.
 The recently released preview version of ARCore is basically an updated and improved version of Tango, but without the need for specialized hardware.
-According to Dave Burke, Google’s Android Engineer VP, the company hopes to capture 100 million, or 5% of the estimated 2 billion active Android devices now in use by the end of the preview period.
+According to Dave Burke, Google’s Android Engineer VP, the company hopes to capture 100 million Android devices.
+This is 5% of the estimated 2 billion active Android devices in use by the end of the preview period.

-There is no such thing as a single “Best” AR platform today.
-Each has their own advantages and shortcomings, but as with all else in the digital world, significant advancements are being developed and introduced almost daily.
+There is no such thing as a single “best” AR platform today.
+Each has its own advantages and shortcomings.
+As with all else in the digital world, significant advancements are being developed and introduced almost daily.